gryf/tabbedalt/README.rst

 Resource values are pipe separated values, which are in order:

 * **shortcut key**, which will be used for invoking custom shell together with *CTRL+SHIFT* keys.
-Mod4 (aka Super or Windows key) are not supported, and most probably will be removed from script soon, as lots of window managers out there make a big use of those keys.

 *Note*: There is limitation for characters used as a shortcut.
 Because some of them are used for control terminal itself (i.e. *CTRL+SHIFT+D* may not work), and also other characters (digits, some special characters etc.).
 Letters are case insensitive.

 * **name of the tab**, it could be anything but the pipe.